 A VA cash-out refinance loan allows current homeowners to refinance their mortgages and take out some or all of their accrued equity.
 This type of loan can be used to refinance either an existing VA loan or a conventional mortgage, and the VA will guarantee loans worth up to 100 percent of the home’s value.
 Like other VA loans, this loan requires you to meet military service requirements and have a Certificate of Eligibility (COE) on hand.

 It can be beneficial if:

 - You want to switch from a conventional to a VA-backed loan.

 - You want to make home improvements that will increase your property value.

 - You want to pay off expensive debt and save a bundle in interest.

-If it’s your first VA home loan, the funding fee is 2.3 percent.
-But if you’ve already used your VA loan benefit before, the funding fee increases to 3.6 percent.
+If it’s your first VA home loan, the funding fee (as of April 2023) is 2.15 percent.
+But if you’ve already used your VA loan benefit before, the funding fee increases to 3.3 percent.
 You’ll also be responsible for closing costs.